 1000Minds implements our patented PAPRIKA method – an acronym for Potentially All Pairwise RanKings of all possible Alternatives.
 We would argue – and our clients, researchers and awards seem to agree! – that PAPRIKA is superior to other methods.

-1000Minds is fast and scaleable.
+Because the way that decision-makers’ preferences are elicited is simple and natural, you can have confidence in your results.
+1000Minds is also fast and scaleable.
 No extra analysis is needed to derive standard outputs and, depending on your application, potentially 1000s of people can participate.

 Academic engagement is also important to us.
 1000Minds is used for research and teaching at more than 180 universities worldwide, contributing to 100s of peer-reviewed publications and post-graduate degrees.